elitenoire/CodeCampLog/index.md

       * if two children are to occupy equal space, give a flex of 1 to each child
       * if a child is twice the other child, give flex of 2 and flex of 1 to the other
       * if 3 children can be in flex ratio of 2:2:1 or 3:5:1 e.t.c

+### Thursday, 10th August 2017

+* Deconstruct frequently used props to avoid multiple reference calls to the props object
+* Image components in react native
+  * source props sepcify link to the image, ```{uri: img_link}```
+  * Image component needs to specify size (height,width style prop) for it to render
+* Reached a block in rendering components from a list/array.
+  * Possible that the components overlap each other due to style rule